 Education and Early Career

-He is one of the Founders of the Program now leading the Communication Theory Lab.
+He is one of the Founders of the ECE Program at KAUST and is now leading the Communication Theory Lab (CTL).
 He received his Ph.D. in Electrical Engineering from the California Institute of Technology (Caltech), Pasadena, California, United States of America, in 1998.

 Areas of Expertise and Current Scientific Interests